orencohendev/nodejs-playground/README.md

 ## Section Two
 Beginning to code with a simple script to understand how to run a js file on nodejs.
 Some more details documented within the folder itself.

+## Section Three
+Beginning work on the notes app.
+Getting to know local and external modules and how to import them to use in our code.